peg2surf/SCRIPT/README.md

 # SCRIPT

-A test of concept for a personal "assembly"

-## Basics

 Based on assembly, SCRIPT has no variables and is based on simple commands, using instead a network of nodes and paths.
 You can create and release orbs.
 While a orb is connected to the ORIGIN it will exist.
 If it is release it can